 Under the theme ‘The Game Has Changed: AI and the Future of Work’, the event shed light on the transformative role AI is already playing in knowledge-based industries.
 Sponsored by education recruitment service Aspire People, the breakfast meeting also provided an opportunity for business leaders to network.

-Alex said: “We had a fantastic response to our Futures Readiness event, with more than 50 major companies from across the Midlands attending, which I think shows the appetite there is across all sectors to understand what the impact of AI is likely to be, for their business their employees, and their future workforce needs.
+Alex said: “We had a fantastic response to our Futures Readiness event, with more than 50 major companies from across the Midlands attending, which I think shows the appetite there is across all sectors to understand what the impact of AI is likely to be, for their business, their employees and future workforce needs.

 “With technology moving so rapidly, it’s vital that education and business work together to try to map out what skills and attributes will be needed from today’s students, because we need to start addressing them now.